 How Will SDA Benefit You?

 Through the SDA, eligible NDIS participants will have the power to choose where and how they want to live.
 Each candidate will receive funding with a wider variety of accommodation options.
-That means you can access apartments, villas, and townhouses that are more complementary to your needs and lifestyle.
+That means you can access a range of accommodation options including houses that are more complementary to your needs and lifestyle.

 A qualified participant needs someone to support them, alongside certain home modifications and assistive technology.

 According to Credit Capital’s senior financial advisor Alister Clare, “People with high support needs might also be able to access the SDA funding.
 These include those who require support from family or friends for personal care or have lived in an aged care residence or group home.”

 The NDIA checks a lot of information when deciding whether you’re eligible for SDA funding or not.
 They also look for information from:

 - Your physician/s or any other licensed health professionals